-- You should wipe your leather band clean with a non-abrasive, lint-free cloth.
+- It would help to wipe your leather band with a non-abrasive, lint-free cloth.
 Lightly dampen the cloth with fresh water if necessary.

 - Leather bands are not water resistant.
 As such, you should not soak your leather band in water.

 - After that, let the band air dry thoroughly before attaching it to your smartwatch.
-Make sure not to expose your leather or metal band to direct sunlight, high humidity, and high temperature.
+Do not expose your leather or metal band to direct sunlight, high humidity, and high temperature.

 For metal bands.
 Metal bands are often the toughest to clean.
 This is because they have so many chain links and other gaps.
 These gaps are areas where grime can get trapped.
 Here's how you should clean your metal band:

-- Most metals can be cleaned through a quick dip in a diluted bath of liquid soap.
+- Most metals can be cleaned through a quick dip in a diluted liquid soap bath.
 Use water to loosen any grit.

 - You can use a toothbrush for a quick pass.

 - Rinse your metal band in warm water.
 After that, pat your band dry and air dry.

 For Solo Loop, Sport Band, and Nike Sport Band.
 The following are the steps on how you can clean your solo loop, sport band, and Nike sport band: